Fungal Nail

 Laser treatment

-A relatively new treatment for eliminating nail fungus is laser treatment.
+A relatively new option for treating nail fungus is laser treatment.
 Laser devices emit pulses of heat that penetrate to the nail bed where the fungus is present.
 This treatment is usually required to be repeated a number of times to eliminate the nail fungus.

 The cost of treatment can be quite high as it is not covered under the NHS.
 You should speak to your doctor to assess the severity before using laser treatments.